BraedenWorcester/S3-Cloudflare-Demo/README.md

 # Content

-This is a static demo website that consists of five separate linked pages (including the main page), one enbedded image, and one embedded video.
+This is a static demo website that consists of five separate linked pages (including the main page), one embedded image, and one embedded video.

 # Storage